 - consistently recognized as having one of the soundest financial systems in the world by the World Economic Forum

 - regularly ranks as one of the best in the G7 for overall living conditions and quality of life according to the OECD’s Better Life Index

 - world-class universities, a universal health care system, and clean and friendly cities

 Priority access to global markets

-CPTPP makes Canada the only G7 nation having comprehensive free trade agreements with all other G7 members, and having preferential access across the Americas, Europe and the Asia-Pacific region.
+CPTPP provides canada with preferential market access across the Americas, Europe and the Asia-Pacific region.
 CPTPP is designed to expand to include new members to increase benefits for both investors and Canadian businesses.

 Enhanced investor protection

 If you’re an investor from the Asia-Pacific, CPTPP provides greater certainty, transparency and protection for your investments.
 Here are some highlights: